Pronunciation of 'Immunosuppressant'

 English (United States)

-A drug or substance that suppresses the immune system, often used to prevent organ rejection or treat autoimmune diseases.
+A substance or drug that suppresses or reduces the activity of the immune system, often used in medical treatments such as organ transplants or autoimmune diseases.